Clonee: Location and access

 The townland is part of the civil parish of Dunboyne which is just a couple of km away down the R156 road.
 It is situated just off the main N3 Dublin to Cavan road and is 4 miles north-west of the M50 motorway.

 Bus

 Clonee village is about 14 km from Dublin and is accessible by Dublin Bus routes 70 (Baggot St- Dunboyne), 70D (to and from Dublin City University), and 270 (Blanchardstown Shopping Centre-Dunboyne).
 It is close to the suburb of Ongar which is served by route 39/A (Belfield/Baggot Street).

 Bus Éireann routes 109 (to/from Dunshaughlin, Navan, Kells, Virginia and Cavan) and 105 (to/from Ratoath via Fairyhouse Racecourse) also serve Clonee.
 The stops for this route are outside and opposite Lidl.

 Rail

-Clonee is served by Hansfield railway station in Ongar/Barnswell.
+Clonee is served by Hansfield railway station, approximately 3km away.
 Trains can be taken to Clonsilla, Coolmine, Castleknock, Ashtown and Dublin Docklands via Dublin city direction and Dunboyne and M3 parkway in opposite direction.